-Overall, diet quality among Canadians is poor, with less than 1% meeting the criteria for a ‘healthy’ diet, according to Canada’s Food Guide recommendations.
+Diet quality among Canadians is poor, with less than 1% meeting the criteria for a ‘healthy’ diet, according to Canada’s Food Guide recommendations.
 A large contributor to poor diet quality in Canada relates to the types of foods and beverages frequently consumed.
-In Canada, as in other Western countries, approximately three-quarters of the food supply comes from packaged, processed food items.
+In Canada, as in other Western countries, about 75% of the food supply comes from packaged, processed food items.
 Of particular concern is the increased consumption of “ultra-processed,” ready-to-consume foods, which are typically energy dense with high fat, sugar and sodium content.
 High consumption of ultra-processed foods has been associated with the development of dyslipidemia from pre-school age to primary school age among children with higher rates of consumption, including a greater increase in total and LDL cholesterol.
-In addition, about one-quarter of the average Canadian food budget is spent on food away from the home in restaurant and fast food settings.
+Additionally, about one-quarter of the average Canadian food budget is spent on food away from the home in restaurant and fast food settings.
 Greater frequency of eating outside-the-home is associated with higher caloric intake, and increased risk for insulin resistance and obesity.

 OUR RESEARCH GOALS

 Our research on the food supply enables us to monitor particular nutrients in the food supply over time (e.g., sodium, sugar or trans fat), understand the overall nutritional quality of foods available in Canada, and explore food label characteristics that drive consumer choice (e.g., nutrition claims, marketing to children, food price).
 This type of research helps to guide Canadian nutrition policy development, implementation and evaluation, in order to help Canadian consumers eat healthy and manage chronic diseases.
 In Canada, the majority of research on the nutritional quality of the packaged and restaurant food supply has come from our lab (see publications for a full listing of our research on this topic).